lucianmocan/lucianmocan.github.io/index.md

 - Working on open-source projects
 - Learning new things

-Currently, I'm working under the supervision of my teacher on a [new programming language](https://github.com/althread/althread) designed to help students learn distributed algorithms.
+Check this cool [new programming language](https://github.com/althread/althread) designed to help students learn distributed algorithms.